python/cpython/Doc/library/asyncio-task.rst

    If a timeout occurs, it cancels the task and raises :exc:`asyncio.TimeoutError`.

-   To avoid the task cancellation, wrap it in :func:`shield`.
+   To avoid the task :meth:`cancellation <Task.cancel>`,
+   wrap it in :func:`shield`.

    The function will wait until the future is actually cancelled, so the total wait time may exceed the *timeout*.

    If the wait is cancelled, the future *fut* is also cancelled.

+   The *loop* argument is deprecated and scheduled for removal in Python 4.0.

    .. _asyncio_example_waitfor: